martinagvilas/vit-cls_emb/README.md

 be used to determine the parts of an image that would be important for detecting the class of interest, and (2) exhibits significant advantages over traditional linear probing approaches.
-Taken together, our results position our proposed framework as a powerful tool for mechanistic interpretability and explainability.
+Taken together, our results position our proposed framework as a powerful tool for mechanistic interpretability and explainability research.

 ![framework](framework.png)